Thursday, April 3, 2025

 In this article, we will expose the most common forex trading scams and teach you how to avoid them.

-1. Ponzi & Pyramid Schemes
+1. Ponzi & Pyramid Schemes: The False Promise of Quick Returns

-• Guaranteed high monthly returns (5-10% or more)
+• Guaranteed high monthly returns (e.g., 5-10% or more)

-• Referral bonuses for bringing in new investors
+• Referral bonuses for recruiting new investors

 • No transparency about actual trading activities